frossm/rpncalc/README.md

 If you have not heard of an RPN calculator, or just have a passion for various calculator notations (and who doesn't?), you can read more about it here: [Wikipedia Article](https://en.wikipedia.org/wiki/Reverse_Polish_notation) on RPN.

-As for the .jar bundled with a release, I have embedded all of the dependencies into the file.
-In order to execute a file, you need to have a Java Run-time Environment, (JRE) installed and and in your path.
+As for the .jar bundled with a release, I have embedded all of the dependencies into the file and it is directly executable.
+You do not need to install anything, just be able to execute a java program.
+You will need a java runtime (JRE) installed in your path.

 To Execute: